Prerequisite/Corequisite Key

 3 credit hours

-Human Motivation focuses on the question of 'why do people do what they do?'
-The course involves exploration of biological, learned and cognitive factors influencing human behavior.
+Human Motivation focuses on the question: 'Why do people do what they do?'
+The course involves exploration of biological, learned, and cognitive factors influencing human behavior.
 Specific topics may include emotions, curiosity and exploration, achievement, aggression, addiction, stress, work and others.

 PSYCH 311